-There are three steps to complete as part of taking a Blended MHFA course.
+There are three steps to complete when undertaking a Blended MHFA course.

 - The first step is the eLearning component of the course.
-You will need to enrol to do the eLearning course through the MHFA website.
-Once you have enrolled, you will be sent your unique MHFA access code, and an MHFA course manual will be posted to you.
-When you have received your manual you will be able to start your eLearning.
-It involves approximately 6 hours of work in total.
-It is a pre-requisite that you complete the eLearning Course before participating in the half-day session with an Instructor.
+You will need to enrol in the eLearning course through the MHFA website.
+Once enrolled, you will be sent a unique access code via email and an MHFA manual will be posted to you.
+You will be able to start the eLearning, which should take approximately 6 hours, once you have received your manual.
+It is a pre-requisite to complete the eLearning before participating in a half-day face-to-face session with an accredited instructor.

-- The next step is to find an accredited MHFA instructor (more about how to find an instructor here) who can deliver the half day face-to-face session of the Blended course to you, and to attend this session no later than 3 months after your completion of the eLearning component.
-This step involves some revision, application and discussion of the content and skills learnt by participants in the eLearning, and some additional exercises to help with learning.
-It is also be possible for an organisation that wants to enrol multiple participants to first find an instructor who they pay to organise and distribute the eLearning logins, before they then deliver the face-to-face session of the course.
+- The next step is to find an accredited instructor who can deliver the half-day face-to-face session.
+You should attend this no later than 3 months after completion of the eLearning component.
+This session involves some revision, application and discussion of the content and skills learnt by participants in the eLearning with additional exercises to further aid learning.
+It is also possible for an organisation that intends to enrol multiple participants to find an instructor who can purchase and distribute the eLearning vouchers and manuals on their behalf before delivering the face-to-face component of the course.

 - Finally, you will need to complete an online assessment to become an Accredited Mental Health First Aider (MHFAider).
 Accredited MHFAiders receive a digital Certificate of Accreditation, which is valid for 3 years, after completing both the eLearning and face-to-face components of the course and successfully passing the online assessment.